carbon-design-system/carbon-website-archive/src/content/components/search/usage.md

 ### Search fields

-Set users' context for the search with helpful placeholder text within the search field (Search Docs), that pertains to the page or section the search box is in.
+Set users' context for the search with helpful placeholder text within the search field (Search documents), that pertains to the page or section the search box is in.
 Search in the global header should just say Search.

 ### Search results